Open-Hexagon/oh3/CONTRIBUTING.md

 # Contribution Guidelines
-Thanks for considering to contribute to open hexagon 3.
+Thanks for considering to contribute to Open Hexagon CE.

 ## General